 - 17. The Townscape Improvement Plans for the Kalamunda Town Centre and Lesmurdie Shopping represent a comprehensive review of the previous Kalamunda Town Centre Study commissioned in 1987 and is consistent with the Strategic vision endorsed by Council in its Strategic Plan 2009-2014. - 18.
-Importantly, the improvement plans are consistent with and complimentary to the values, concerns and visions expressed by the Community in the Kalamunda Town Centre Improvement Action Plan which formed the basis for the preparation of the improvement plans. - 19.
-Recommendations contained in the improvement plans will provide opportunities for future development in the public and private domain to target areas which have poor amenity in terms of the built form, pedestrian access and permeability and landscaping.
+Importantly, the improvement plans are consistent with and complimentary to the values, concerns and visions expressed by the Community in the Kalamunda Town Centre Improvement Action Plan which formed the basis for the preparation of the improvement plans.

+- 19. Recommendations contained in the improvement plans will provide opportunities for future development in the public and private domain to target areas which have poor amenity in terms of the built form, pedestrian access and permeability and landscaping.
 Conversely, those areas with opportunities for development due to their location and site conditions have also been identified. - 20.
 It is therefore recommended that the Townscape Improvement Plans for the Kalamunda Town Centre and Lesmurdie Shopping Centre be noted and advertised for public comment.

-PS - 36/2010
+COMMITTEE RECOMMENDATION TO COUNCIL PS - 36/2010

 1. That Council adopts the Townscape Improvement Plan for the Kalamunda Town Centre and the Lesmurdie Shopping Centre for the purpose of advertising and agrees that it be made available for public comment incorporating a public workshop for each of the improvements plans and public notices.
-Declaration of financial/conflict of interests to be recorded prior to dealing with each item.